subugoe/rdd-technical-reference/rdd-technical-reference.md

 ## Do you stick to our style guides?

+The basic definitions are given by our [EditorConfig](http://editorconfig.org/), i.e. unix line breaks and 2 space indentation.

 For the more prominent programming languages we have formatting and general style guides we ask you to follow: